sarenaa/Microprocessor-Design/README.md

 # Microprocessor-Design
-I designed a microprocessor using accumulator architecture to find hamming distance between 2 numbers
+I designed a microprocessor using accumulator architecture.
+Test function of microprocessor by find hamming distance between 2 numbers

 How to run cpu:  (see assembly.asm), no changes were made to LUT.